isomerpages/moe-queenswaysec/_student-info/HBL Calendar.md

 description: ""
 variant: markdown
 ---
-**Please see the following table for the Home-Based Learning dates this year.**
+**Please see the following table for the Home-Based Learning dates for 2025.**

 **Term 1**